tssala23/ansible-switches/README.md

 * Case-insensitive matching for interface labels
 * VLAN groups to be defined in tagged/untagged sections
 * Switch system configuration (STP, etc.)
+* Add "speed" field for some interfaces
+* Ability to map connections between devices